freefallcid/oe7drt/content/post/hs-dual-hat-with-pistar-v4.md

 statically link up to 5 talkgroups, but I'm not sure if this information is up to date (I haven't tried this yet, but you can do that on your own very easy).

-Note, that I used the german Brandmeister server instead of the austrian one -- this is because I had problem with APRS with the austrian server.
-Problems were gone when I switched to the german server.

-*Maybe the 262999 does not get routed correctly on BM_Austria 2321 -- who
-knows...*

 ### Move over to the expert configuration tab

 #### Quick edit